Troll-Observing-Network/integrated-cloud-observatory/website/posts/who-are-we/index.md

 :::: {.columns}
 ::: {.column width="60%"}
-## Dr. Ryan (Neely) R. Neely
+## Dr. Ryan (Neely) R. Neely III
 **Atmospheric Scientist**
 Associate Professor at the [University of Leeds](https://environment.leeds.ac.uk/see/staff/1447/dr-ryan-neely-iii) and [NCAS](https://ncas.ac.uk/)

-Dr. Neely specializes in using remote sensing technologies, such as radar and lidar, to observe precipitation, clouds, and aerial fauna in innovative ways.
+Neely specializes in using remote sensing technologies, such as radar and lidar, to observe precipitation, clouds, and aerial fauna in innovative ways.

+Neely will be leading the installation of the remote sensing instrumentation on the ICO building.

 :::
 ::: {.column width="40%"}
 ![Neely](neely.png){width=100%}